CABCLabs/cabc-core-website/src/pages/blog/2020-08-12-western-cape-most-plagued-by-protests-since-start-of-lockdown.md

 ---
 templateKey: blog-post
-title: Western Cape most plagued by protests since start of lockdown
+title: Western Cape most plagued by protests since start of lockdown /Cape Argus
 date: 2020-08-12T12:07:13.849Z
 description: The Western Cape has had the most protest actions since the start of the lockdown between March 27 and July 31